 Are you brave enough to wade through unknown waters?

-In a conversion oriented digital world, almost all WordPress websites are dressed in similar looking themes built on familiar concepts for the sake of uniformity and familiarity: Which is great for creating a feeling of comfort, but doesn’t set a website apart in audience’s minds.
+In a conversion-oriented digital world, almost all WordPress websites are dressed in similar looking themes built on familiar concepts for the sake of uniformity and familiarity: Which is great for creating a feeling of comfort, but doesn’t set a website apart in audience’s minds.

 Uniqueness needs a certain bravery, but will eventually be rewarded.
 In this post, we take a look into some of the more underrated design elements and tips that can help your WordPress website make a great first impression on visitors.

-1. The psychology of colour and texture
+1. The psychology of color and texture

 Colour has a language of its own.
 It speaks in a subliminal, subconscious level.
-We associate plum velvet with luxury, navy blues with serious calm, minty green tones with freshness, yellow with joy… the semaphore for colour is endlessly fascinating.
+We associate plum velvet with luxury, navy blues with serious calm, minty green tones with freshness, yellow with joy… the semaphore for color is endlessly fascinating.
 And no one understands this better than a designer.

 Why would you go to certain lengths to set up a custom font on your website?

 Fonts are significant in design: your content’s readability depends on it, but so does your tone.
 Consider that even now, no one takes Comic Sans seriously, Arial is the textbook definition of ‘clean’ and Times New Roman brings news to mind.